strongloop-community/LSM9DS0/README.md

 ### Hacking on Sparkfun 9dof block for Edison (LSM9DS0)

+This fork of the original LSM9DS0 code -- thanks to the original author at https://github.com/jku/LSM9DS0 -- adds a few things.

+1) The output can now be directed to the onboard mosquitto MQTT server* (with --output mqtt)
+2) An instance of MongoDB ** (with --output mongo)
+3) Adjust the frequency of readings with --sleepTime <seconds>

+There are hooks for couchbase, but I haven't completed those yet, named pipes (they work, but currently buffer, and I haven't fixed that yet), and json to stdout

 Some initial code to get data out of the Sparkfun 9 Degrees of Freedom Block for Intel Edison.
 The block contains a LSM9DS0 9DOF IMU with a 3-axis accelerometer, a 3-axis gyroscope, and a 3-axis magnetometer.